authguidance-examples/authguidance.websample.completed/README.md

 ## 2021 Security Update

-The SPA uses OAuth tokens in JavaScript code, as the simplest way to get integrated.\
+The initial SPA uses OAuth tokens in JavaScript code, to demonstrate a productive SPA architecture.\
 In 2021 the best practice is to keep tokens out of the browser, to limit the impact of XSS exploits.\
 See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for a more secure implementation.